 Instead, you might want to measure “time-til-close.”
 How long does it take for the support staff to resolve an issue from the time the complaint was received.
 This consumer-centric metric looks at what goal the consumer is subconsciously measuring.
 Similar metrics are:

-- Volume of complaints: If the number of complaints are going up, then you need to look at what is triggering the problems and revamp your systems.
+Volume of complaints: If the number of complaints is going up, then you need to look at what is triggering the problems and revamp your systems.

 Stick with Principles

-While this guide is meant to help you tackle customer service in the digital age, you might have noticed that many of the principles are ones your know from delivering great service in a brick-and-mortar store.
+While this guide is meant to help you tackle customer service in the digital age, you might have noticed that many of the principles are ones you are already familiar with because you’re already delivering great service in a brick-and-mortar store.
 You’re responsive, you’re caring, and you’re helpful.
-Providing great service today doesn’t mean revamping your approach, it just means translating those skills into new areas.
+Providing great service today doesn’t mean revamping your approach, it just means translating those skills onto digital platforms?